()

 Before a user's request is sent to OpenClaw, ClawNanny calls an orchestrator language model to assess the user's request,

-then 1) recommend a model to process it, 2) clarify an ambiguous request by asking the user a question, and
+then 1) Orchestrator recommends a model to process it, 2) Orchestrator clarifies an ambiguous request by asking the user a question, and

-3) warn about a high-cost task to obtain the user's consent first.
+3) Orchestrator warns about a high-cost task to obtain the user's consent first.

 characters